BurntSushi/quickcheck/README.md

   `env_logger`.

 Prior to quickcheck 0.8, this crate had an `i128` feature for enabling support for 128-bit integers.
-As of quickcheck 0.8, whose minimum supported Rust version is Rust 1.30.0, this feature is now provided by default and thus no longer available.
+As of quickcheck 0.8 this feature is now provided by default and thus no longer available.

+### Minimum Rust version policy

+This crate's minimum supported `rustc` version is `1.34.0`.

+The current policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
+For example, if `crate 1.0` requires Rust 1.20.0, then `crate 1.0.z` for all values of `z` will also require Rust 1.20.0 or newer.
+However, `crate 1.y` for `y > 0` may require a newer minimum version of Rust.

+In general, this crate will be conservative with respect to the minimum supported version of Rust.

+With all of that said, currently, `rand` is a public dependency of `quickcheck`.
+Therefore, the MSRV policy above only applies when it is more aggressive than `rand`'s MSRV policy.
+Otherwise, `quickcheck` will defer to `rand`'s MSRV policy.

 ### Alternative Rust crates for property testing